Frequently Asked Questions

 3. What are the educational admissions requirements for the BScN Program?

-Minimum Education Requirements: B.C.
+TRU has two education requirements to consider, a minimum and a competitive.
+The minimum education requirements are: B.C.
 Grade 12 (or equivalent), B.C.
 English 12/English 12 First Peoples with a minimum of 73% or equivalent, B.C.
 Foundations Math 12 (preferred) or Pre-Calculus 12, or equivalent with a minimum 67%, B.C.
-A & P 12, or equivalent with a minimum 67%, B.C.
-Chemistry 11 or equivalent with a minimum 67% and one other Science at the Grade 11 or 12 level.
+Anatomy and Physiology 12, or equivalent with a minimum 67%, B.C.
+Chemistry 11 or equivalent with a minimum 67% and one other Science at the Grade 11 or 12 level or equivalent.
+Competitive GPA’s are set by the pool of applicants which vary year to year.
+See point #1 above.
+Please note that for the Fall 2022 intake, these minimum requirements can be satisfied by either high school or post-secondary credits.

 4. Does TRU accept high school students into the BScN program?

 Yes, TRU does accept high school students each year.
-The admission goal is to offer 12 - 15% of our seats to High School Students and this varies from year to year depending on the applicant pool.
+The admission goal is to offer 10-15% of our seats to High School Students and this varies from year to year depending on the applicant pool.
+Please note that the high school admission average was 94% for the Fall 2021 intake.

 5. What grade average should high school students strive for?

 On the five high school admission requirements, we expect students to have an A- to A average (at least 94%) to be competitive.
 Students should aim to have all courses completed or in progress in the first semester of grade 12.
-Required courses can be in progress at the time of the applicant deadline – however if these students are offered a seat it is contingent on maintaining their competitive GPA once the official transcript for these courses has been received.
+Required courses can be in progress at the time of the applicant deadline – however if these students are offered a seat, it is contingent on maintaining their competitive GPA once the official transcript for these courses has been received.
+Please note that the high school admission average was 94% for the Fall 2021 intake.

 6. Will TRU require an interim transcript for high school student’s applications?